Apple Crumble Recipe for Baby: A Delicious and Nutritious Guide

 Are eggs OK for AIP?

-No, eggs are generally not allowed on the AIP diet, particularly the egg whites.
-They are a common allergen and can trigger an immune response in some individuals.
+No, eggs are not allowed on the AIP diet, especially egg whites.
+They can cause an immune response in some people.

 Is hummus on the AIP diet?

 No, hummus is not allowed on the AIP diet.
-It contains chickpeas, tahini (sesame seeds), and often other ingredients like lemon juice and spices, none of which are permitted during the elimination phase.
+It has chickpeas, tahini, and other ingredients not allowed during the elimination phase.

 Is honey ok on the AIP diet?

-Yes, honey is allowed in moderation on the AIP diet as a natural sweetener.
+Yes, honey is okay in small amounts on the AIP diet.
+It’s a natural sweetener.

 Conclusion

-Making apple crumble for your baby is a wonderful way to introduce them to delicious and nutritious foods.
-This simple recipe is easy to prepare and packed with essential nutrients.
-Try this apple crumble recipe for baby and watch your little one enjoy every bite.
+Making apple crumble for your baby is a great way to introduce them to tasty, nutritious foods.
+This simple recipe is full of essential nutrients.
+Try this apple crumble recipe for baby and enjoy every bite.
 For more baby-friendly recipes, subscribe to our newsletter.

 You may also like